Estimate Time5 min

 Sign up for Fidelity Viewpoints weekly email for our latest insights.

 Employees can choose a variety of investment options for their SIMPLE IRAs, including stocks, bonds, exchange-traded funds, mutual funds, and CDs.
-Employees do not need to meet a minimum investment in order to start a SIMPLE IRA.
-However, not all fund families offer mutual funds that are approved for SIMPLE IRAs with no minimum investment requirement.
+Employees do not need to meet a minimum investment in order to open a SIMPLE IRA.
+However, some investment options may require minimum investments and may not be available for investment under the SIMPLE plan.

 Employer contributions to SIMPLE IRAs are immediately vested to the employee.
 But like personal IRAs, SIMPLE IRAs are designed to discourage account holders from taking money out before retirement.
 The basic rules governing withdrawals and rollovers for SIMPLE IRAs are as follows: